Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

-If a plan is adopted at either the first or second round, it proceeds to possible court review.
+If a plan is adopted in the first round in Oregon, it proceeds to face a potential veto by the Democratic governor or a possible court review.
 The court may decide to accept a legal challenge, decide in favor of the plaintiffs, and redraw the map; this choice is considered a move by nature.
 If the court review results in a redrawn map with partisan bias \(x'\), then the Republicans receive utility \(x'\) and the Democrats receive utility \(-x'\).
-In Alabama, court review is generally not allowed on partisan grounds, but challenges under the federal Voting Rights Act are possible, so there is moderate probability of the legislature-adopted plan being overturned.
-If the legislature's plan is vetoed both times, the process results in a stalemate.
-Since there is no enumerated stalemate procedure in Alabama, courts must step in and redraw district lines to ensure compliance with federal constitutional ``one person, one vote'' apportionment requirements.
+In Oregon, court review is explicitly allowed on partisan grounds and challenges under the federal Voting Rights Act are possible, so there is moderate probability that the commission-adopted plan will be overturned.
+If no plan is enacted by the commission in the first round, the commission is again tasked with drawing a plan.
+If the commission fails to enact a plan again, courts must step in and redraw district lines to ensure compliance with federal constitutional ``one person, one vote'' apportionment requirements.
 This is also considered a move by nature.

-To complete the description of the game, we must specify the rules for determining expected outcomes for moves by nature.
+To complete the description of the game, we must specify the rules for determining the expected outcomes for moves by nature.
 There are two kinds of moves by nature: map drawers controlled by neither party exclusively, and the results of court challenges.
-The full specification of these moves may be found in Appendix~\ref{sec-app-game}, but we briefly summarize them here.
-We make three assumptions: (1) nonpartisan map-drawers whose choices are subject to veto will generate maps which favor the party controlling the veto after a first veto has been made, (2) stalemate map-drawing will produce a map that is moderately balanced but tends to be influenced by any biases present in the most-recent redistricting proposal, and (3) split-control map-drawers will stalemate with some probability and produce similar results to nonpartisan map-drawers the rest of the time.
+The full specification of these moves can be found in Appendix~\ref{sec-app-game}, but we briefly summarize them here.
+We make three assumptions: (1) nonpartisan map-drawers whose choices are subject to veto will generate maps which favor the party controlling the veto after a first veto has been made, (2) stalemate map-drawing will produce a map that is moderately balanced but tends to be influenced by any biases present in the most recent redistricting proposal, and (3) split-control map-drawers will stalemate with some probability and produce similar results to nonpartisan map-drawers the rest of the time.
+Similar assumptions about partisan map-drawers are not needed, since partisan drawers are assumed to act strategically within the game.